ArkEcosystemArchive/docs-legacy/docs/exchanges/public-api.md

 - reward
 - payloadLength

-To use any of these qualities as a range, include the relevant key in your request as an object containing `from` and `to` properties.
+To use any of these properties as a range, include the relevant key in your request as an object containing `from` and `to` specifiers.

 For example, this code can be used to search all blocks between blockchain heights 720 and 735 with total fees between 0 and 2000 arktoshi: